XDuskAshes/XDuskAshes/README.md

   + Experience with several distros (Arch, Ubuntu, Debian, Mint)
   + Decent understanding of configuration files
   + Mediocre understanding of ``vim``
+  + Knowledge of multiple distributions, including:
+    + Debian
+    + Ubuntu
+    + Linux Mint
+    + Pop!_OS
+    + Arch Linux

 + Windows
   + Usage of CMD/Powershell
   + Batch scripting for process automation
   + Basic troubleshooting skills
+  + Usage of multiple versions
+    + Windows 7
+    + Windows 10
+    + Windows 11

 + General
   + Decent understanding of basic troubleshooting steps (Turning it off and on again, reseating hardware components)
   + Understanding of how to troubleshoot physical components

++ Other
+  + Understanding of basics of FreeDOS and DOS's.
 ### What I want to know
 + Linux
   + Full efficiency with the command line, and BASH